pydio/pydio-doc-admin-guide/2_getting_started/2_0_what_is_new.md

-What are the new features packed with Pydio Cells, what's new lets take a look at all of them.
+What are the new features packed in with Pydio Cells, what's new lets take a look at all of them.

 ### What's new with Pydio Cells